web3privacy/hackathon-2025-berlin/hacker-manual.md

 - Internet is 100Mbs 150MBS

 ## AFTER THE HACKTHON
- - Vacate the venue at
+ - You **must** vacate the venue by 21:00 on Sunday
- - Do not leave personal items
+ - Do not leave personal items behind even if you are coming back
- - Rave (Time, entry, +1s, FAQ)
+ - Rave will begin at (TBC: Time, entry, +1s, FAQ)

 # POST HACAKTHON COMMUNITY
  - Join the W3PN Dev Channel (invite-only)